• Skip to main content

 I buy my whole rolled oats in the bulk section at my local grocery store, but if your store doesn't have a bulk section, you'll probably be able to find them in the baking aisle.

-Regardless, be sure you are buying 100% pure whole rolled oats for your homemade granola.
-Avoid anything that says "instant" or "quick-cooking."
+Regardless, be sure you are buying 100% whole rolled oats for your homemade granola.
+Avoid anything that says “instant” or “quick-cooking.”
 (Instant/quick-cooking oats = processed/higher-glycemic/more-bad-for-you.)

 Oats are gluten-free by nature, but most are held in facilities that contain gluten.
 Check the package label for a “certified gluten-free” badge if you’re allergic or sensitive to gluten.